Azande people: Language and literature

 The Azande speak Zande, which they call Pa-Zande, which has an estimated 1.1 million speakers.
 Zande is also used to refer to related languages in addition to Azande itself, including Adio, Barambu, Apambia, Geme, Kpatiri and Nzakara.
-Recorded Zande literature is mostly oral, some of it published by missionaries in the early 20th century, and some of it translated in the 1960s.
+Recorded Zande literature is mostly oral, some of it published by missionaries in the early twentieth century, and some of it translated in the 1960s.